SymfonyCasts/symfony7/sfcasts/render-form.md

 Since our project uses Tailwind CSS, let's activate the Tailwind Forms plugin for some reasonable styling defaults.
-Back in PhpStorm, open `assets/styles/app.css`, and in the beginning add `@plugin "@tailwindcss/forms";`
+Back in PhpStorm, open `assets/styles/app.css`, and at the top, add
+`@plugin "@tailwindcss/forms";`

 Don't forget the semicolon at the end.
 This plugin provides a neat minimal reset for form controls, making them easier to style with Tailwind classes.
-That's designer's favorite feature!
+That's our designer's favorite feature!

 Refresh your browser, and you'll notice a significant improvement.
-Our form has gone from a 90s throwback to a modern developer tool.
+Our form has gone from a 90s throwback to a more modern look.

 Now, let's add a minor detail to make our form fields blend better with the background.
 In the CSS file, add this bit: